openkfw/open-geodata-model/docs/index.md

 -   level 3 (community, tehsil etc.)

 If the respective administrative unit level has not been defined in GADM, you may instead indicate the GPS coordinates of the respective administrative unit center (municipality, district center or similar as a point location).
-In such case, you must specify the location as "approximate" in column No. 21 of the Excel template "Geographic Exactness according to IATI standard".
+In any case, you must specify the location as "approximate (admin unit)" in column No. S  ("Geographic Exactness") of the tab "fill-me" of the Excel template.
 This ensures that this location is not confused with the actual location of the site.

-Mixing the administrative unit levels is not allowed because this would render the geo-data Model inconsistent.

 The GIS database of GADM can be downloaded [here](https://gadm.org/data.html) and analyzed in a common GIS software such as QGIS, ArcGIS, or Google Earth Pro.
 Data collectors have to enter the GADM-defined polygon Geographic ID (GID), the GID level, and the utilized GADM database version.
 See Figure 2 below for more information: